J. P. Ricciardi: Television career

 On February 25, 2010, ESPN announced that Ricciardi would join Baseball Tonight as an analyst after spending three decades in Major League Baseball.

 Ricciardi left ESPN to join the Mets front office in November 2010.

 Personal life

 Ricciardi is married and lives with his family in West Boylston, Massachusetts.
-He and his wife Diane have two sons, Dante and Mariano.
+He and his wife Diane have two sons, Dante and Mariano, both of whom would play for their hometown Worcester Bravehearts.
 He also has a brother, Stephan Ricciardi, and sister, Mary Sivo.
+Ricciardi's father, John, was an athlete.

-Ricciardi's son Dante was drafted by the Seattle Mariners in the 39th round of the 2015 MLB June Amateur Draft from Worcester Academy.
+Ricciardi's son Dante was drafted by the Seattle Mariners in the 39th round of the 2015 MLB June Amateur Draft from Worcester Academy, while his son Mariano was taken by the Oakland Athletics in the 18th round of the 2021 MLB June Amateur Draft out of the University of Dayton.

-Ricciardi's father, John, was an outstanding athlete at Worcester Boys' Trade High School.
-Johnny was named three-time, "All City" in baseball and won multiple batting crowns as a varsity third baseman.
-Johnny won the batting crown in the Worcester Parks Community League and also was one of the youngest athletes to play with the Norton Abrasives, a semi-pro team that competed against several barnstorming major league players.
-He signed a contract with the Boston Red Sox in 1948.
-He played professional baseball in Canada with Fredericton, New Brunswick, in the Can-Am League.
-He also played for the Worcester Hawks, a professional fast-pitch softball team.
-Johnny was later inducted into both the Worcester Public Schools Hall of Fame and the Sons of Italy of Worcester Hall of Fame.

 Ricciardi is also a fan of the Boston Bruins, New England Patriots and Boston Celtics.